NREL/EnergyPlus/design/FY2021/DesignDocSeparateDesignAndControlVariables.md

 #### ZoneHVAC:LowTemperatureRadiant objects ####

-We decided to ignore the `ZoneHVAC:LowTemperatureRadiant:Electric` since it only has 12 fields, and therefore does not have a drastic need to reduce inputs as the VariableFlow and ConstantFlow systems.
+We decided to ignore the `ZoneHVAC:LowTemperatureRadiant:Electric` since it only has 12 fields, and therefore does not have a drastic need to reduce inputs like the VariableFlow and ConstantFlow objects do.
 Also, `ZoneHVAC:LowTemperatureRadiant:Electric` is different from the fluid (`ZoneHVAC:LowTemperatureRadiant:VariableFlow` and `ZoneHVAC:LowTemperatureRadiant:ConstantFlow`) objects.
 Therefore, trying to find parameters common to all three would result in very few design parameters (only two in our preliminary study) that could be extracted out.
 Therefore, the `ZoneHVAC:LowTemperatureRadiant:VariableFlow` and `ZoneHVAC:LowTemperatureRadiant:ConstantFlow` were inspected and nine common parameters were identified.
 The common variables could be set as design variables since it seems like they could be shared between different `ZoneHVAC:LowTemperatureRadiant:VariableFlow` and/or `ZoneHVAC:LowTemperatureRadiant:ConstantFlow` objects in a model.

 The following common variables were decided to be set as control variables/unable to be grouped into the design parameters since they will be specific to every object in a radiant system: